Gasoline (Halsey song)

 "Gasoline" is a song by American singer and songwriter Halsey.
 The track is included on the deluxe edition of her debut studio album Badlands (2015).
 It was written by Halsey and Lido; the latter also producing the song.
-Despite only being included on the deluxe edition of Badlands, it is one of the album's most popular tracks, counting more than 300 million plays on Spotify and 120 million views on YouTube.
+Despite only being included on the deluxe edition of Badlands and not being released as a single, it is the album's most streamed track on Spotify with more than 410 million plays and is the album's second most viewed video on YouTube with over 140 million views.

 A reproduced version of the song titled "Gasoline (Reimagined)" was included on the Target exclusive edition of Halsey's fourth studio album If I Can't Have Love, I Want Power (2021).
 Halsey performed this version during her virtual Moment House concert a few days after the album's release.

 Background

 In an interview with Popjustice, Halsey confirmed that she submitted Badlands twelve days after expected, being the song written and produced the day the album was initially planned to be out.
 She described the track as self-aware, considering it a synopsis for the album and as she said, "what I thought the record was missing".
 She also expressed her interest in people buying the deluxe version of the record on purpose for them to get the track.